scailable/.github/README.md

-# Guidelines for contributing to Scailable repositories and issue cues.
+# Guidelines for contributing to Scailable repositories and issue queue.